ArvinSubramaniam/cems_model/README.md

  (d) context_dep_capacity.py - simulations for the CDP

-## 2. hebbian_readout.py - functions that implement two forms of simples Hebbain learning (Appendix of Chapter 4)
+## 2. hebbian_readout.py
+- Functions that implement two forms of simples Hebbian learning (Appendix of Chapter 4)

 ## 3. Unimodal model: (Chapters 4 and 5.1)